-Application Deadline for 2019-21 Cohort: January 9, 2019
+Application Deadline for 2022-24 Cohort:

 The Institute for Engaging Leadership in Friends Schools was created by the Friends Council on Education as a strategic network of Friends school leaders working together in a learning community.
 Throughout the two-year program, members strengthen their capacity and skills for the unique role of Friends school leadership and the peculiar art of sustaining the Quaker value-based ethos of a Friends school.
 Institute members collaborate as learning partners with heads of Friends schools and conduct action research projects that benefit the network of Friends schools.

 This is a two year experience for those exploring or feeling called to leadership in Friends schools.
 Candidates are expected to have had full-time work experience in a Quaker school.
 Applications are invited every second year.
 The next opportunity to apply will be in 2016, for the cohort that will first gather in the fall of 2022.
 The process is not complicated.
 One's head of school writes a letter to nominate the candidate, and the candidate completes an application.
 Then there's a group interview process in Philadelphia.